 On the GED Math test and certain parts of the Science and Social Studies tests, you will receive a Reference Sheet that demonstrates how the on-screen calculator works and what functions can be used to deal with complex problems such as calculating with fractions and order of operations.

 However, it’s better if you’ll understand how this device works, so purchase one early and get used to working with it.
+The calculator should also be used on the GED Social Studies test and this website provides many tips on how you can ace the Social Studies subtest fast and efficiently.

 You should also take multiple practice tests (available at no cost on this website) to get used to the GED testing format and optimize your testing skills.